tvtaerum/cGANs_housekeeping/README.md

 #### c. cGan stream <a href="/files/tutorial_latent_space_embedding_cgan.py">cGan embedding</a>

+Refer back to Python coding fragments for explanation on restarting program.

 #### d. vectorize images <a href="/files/images_run_thru_models_1_restart_cgan.py">run thru faces using embedding</a>

+The list of images for visual examination depends on the lstEpochs variable below.
 ```Python
 directory = 'celeb/results/'
 iFile = 0